BlackOrder/ggh/readme.md

 In fact, GGH won't work if SSH is not installed or isn't available in your system's path.

 GGH is meant to act as a lightweight, fast wrapper around your SSH commands.

+# In memory
+You'll always be in our heart Binyamin (1990–2025), creator of GGH